ndewakar/ndewakar/README.md

 ## About me
 Some of my passions include:
-- Learning 🖥️
+- Learning 🖥️ Staying on top of the newest trends in technology, business and self development
-- Reading 📖
+- Reading 📖 Love Historical Fiction
-- Meeting People 🤝
+- Meeting People 🤝 Everyone has a unique expereience that can be learned from!
-- Gaming 🎮
+- Sports & Fitness 🏈 ⚽ ⚾ Love staying active, and keeping up with professional sports (DC fan)
-- Sports & Fitness 🏈 ⚾ ⚽
+- Gaming 🎮 My go-to relaxation activity